 Share Collective, Inc. was birthed out of the 34 year ministry experience of founder, Steve Helm.
 Having a great interest and education aimed toward medicine and biological sciences, Steve followed a calling to serve as an innovative senior pastor, and in executive roles in well-known mega churches.

 Seeing life, ministry and opportunities "a bit uniquely" from the pack, Steve recognized the valiant, yet relatively short-lived efforts by the faith community to address global poverty, the plight of orphans, and health crises like AIDS, Ebola.
 Millions of dollars have been invested over time with few sustainable results.
-(See article: Taking the Miss out of Missions)
+(See article: More than Coffee)

 Steve's belief was that the calling of the church (the Great Commission) required that the work of the church be to equip Christ followers not to simply recruit more attendees to come "inside the church", but to advance the cause of hope outside the walls of Christian organizations and buildings in every dimension of life.
 For years Steve ruminated on how, if harnessed, the faith community (churches, individuals) could explore new, unconventional models, aimed toward specific outcomes, rather than weaker efforts supported by tradition or isolated stories of success.